Brittney Griner reflects on 'Coming Home' after nearly 300 days in a Russian prison

 On life inside a Russian prison

 You have three toilets and one shower to serve 50-plus women.
 Then there's no hot water.
 I had a bucket and a ladle.
-So you would take a kettle like a tea kettle, warm up water out the sink, pour it into the bowl, into the bucket.
+So you would take a kettle, like a tea kettle, warm up water out the sink, pour it into the bowl, into the bucket.
 You take the bucket and the ladle into the shower.
 You squat down in the shower and you just scoop and pour.
-And that's how you take a shower and you have about maybe five minutes because you have about ten, 12 other women waiting in the bathroom area to get into that shower.
+And that's how you take a shower.
+And you have about maybe five minutes because you have about 10, 12 other women waiting in the bathroom area to get into that shower

 On how the hopelessness she experienced in prison reminded her of the isolation she experienced in childhood